Why an Irrevocable Life Insurance Trust Matters More Than Ever

 While Florida has no state estate tax, many other states do — and with much lower exemption thresholds.
 If you own property or have beneficiaries in states like Massachusetts (with a $2 million exemption), New York ($6.94 million), or Oregon ($1 million), your ILIT planning must account for state-level exposure as well.

-- Establishing an irrevocable life insurance trust before the sunset ensures that insurance proceeds remain outside the taxable estate regardless of future exemption levels
+• Establishing an irrevocable life insurance trust ensures that insurance proceeds remain outside the taxable estate regardless of future changes in law or personal circumstances

 Consider a hypothetical couple with a $15 million combined estate, including a $3 million life insurance policy owned personally by one spouse:

 That’s the power of a properly structured ILIT.
-And it underscores why the three-year rule makes early action essential.
+And it underscores why the three-year rule makes early planning advantageous.

 Frequently Asked Questions About Irrevocable Life Insurance Trusts